Posterior Tibialis Tendon Surgery

 If you are having a minimally invasive procedure, your healthcare provider will make

-a small incision.
-He or she may then use small tools and a tiny camera to perform
+a small incision and use small tools and a tiny camera to perform your surgery.

 Your surgeon will make an incision through the sheath that surrounds the tendon.
-He
+The

 In some cases, your healthcare provider may remove another tendon from your foot.